Is your favorite brand of ammo out of stock and you’re wondering what to buy instead?

 Fiocchi makes every kind of shotgun shell you can imagine, from cheap birdshot to serious defensive buckshot to slugs to freaking birdshot tracers for trap shooting.

-The company also makes handgun and rifle ammo, and like Prvi Partizan and others they make some interesting niche cartridges like the historic .455 Webley and .303 British.
+The company also makes handgun and rifle ammo.
+Like Prvi Partizan and others, they manufacture some interesting niche cartridges like the historic .455 Webley and .303 British.

-There are a number of great ammo brands out there, and hopefully, now you have a better idea of the ones that best suit your individual needs.
-No matter your intended purpose or budget, there’s a huge variety of manufacturers making great ammo you can use.
+There are a number of great ammo brands out there and no matter your intended purpose or budget, there’s something for everyone.